-Only competitors who are registered competition members of British Rowing and who are members of, and are representing, an affiliated rowing club, or who represent a club affiliated to another Association recognised by British Rowing or FISA, may compete in races and regattas held under these Rules.
-Any competitor misrepresenting their history shall be subject to the penalties as described in Rule 2-7-3.
+Except as covered elsewhere in these Rules, only those competitors who are Platinum and Gold registered members of British Rowing and who are members of, and are representing, an affiliated rowing club, or who represent a club affiliated to another Association recognised by British Rowing or FISA, may compete in races and regattas held under these Rules.
+Any competitor misrepresenting their history shall be subject to the penalties as described in Rule 2-3-3.
 A competitor's history shall take account of any wins at regattas held under the rules of associations other than British Rowing.
 In areas of dispute a competitor's history shall be examined by British Rowing.
 Any application for a Racing Licence, or renewal of a Racing Licence, shall include any racing history of the applicant not previously declared.

 Open affiliated rowing clubs may register one additional racing name with British Rowing, to be used by juniors competing in British Rowing competitions.